kennywall/import-test/_posts/2011-05-17-mimeo-cloud-print-widgets.md

 	Existing Document Credit Card Purchase
 	Existing Document with Mimeo Account Purchase

-These are based upon the requests I get most from developers and other people looking to integrate with Mimeo.</p>
+These are based upon the requests I get most from developers and other people looking to integrate with Mimeo.
+Currently these widgets are just for demonstration.
+The Mimeo Marketplace team will soon be deploying similar tools as part of the marketplace.
+So currently you have to build and deploy a version of Mimeo Cloud Print on your own server, and then these widgets would work for you.
+You can find a listing of these widgets under the code section.
+Hopefully they give you a idea of whats possible, if you have questions make sure and let me know.</p>
 <center><p><a href="http://apievangelist.com/2011/05/17/mimeo-cloud-print-widgets/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>